activa-prefapp/oam-gitops-sample/README.md

 __If you have access to the repository, you will be able to make modifications to the files in the app/ directory, you will be able to see the changes made when the update flow finishes in the url: https://oam-gitops-sample.activa.napptive.dev/__

 __Remember that this is an example repository.
-To replicate this deployment in your cluster you will need to comply with all the requirements and make the necessary modifications to host, certificates, secrets, and other information.__
+To replicate this deployment in your cluster you will need to comply with all the requirements and make the necessary modifications to namespace, secrets, host, certificates, and other information.__